 - Bakaria Top Summit

 Bakariya top is the highlight of the Dayara Bugyal trek.
-A little challenging sharp ascent leads to this beautiful summit which showcases the awe-inspiring magnificence of vast Dayara Bugyal and a 360-degree view of some of the most exotic Himalayan mountains.
+A little challenging sharp ascent leads to this beautiful summit which showcases the awe-inspiring magnificence of the vast Dayara Bugyal and a 360-degree view of some of the most exotic Himalayan mountains.

 - Gangotri Temple and Harsil

 Trek to the nearby Gangotri Temple located at an elevation of 10,500 feet.
-The sacred temple located on the banks of the Bhagirathi river is visited by thousands of Hindus every year.
+The sacred temple located on the banks of the Bhagirathi River is visited by thousands of Hindus every year.
 Visit the scenic and serene quaint village of Harsil located by the side of the Bhagirathi river.
 You can even trek to Sat Tal, meaning Seven Lakes, from Harsil.

 - Landscape Photography

-The splendor of Bugyal is akin to some European fantasy land.
+The splendour of Bugyal is akin to some European fantasy land.
 Photography enthusiasts go wild to experience such grandeur in real life, the sheer magnificence of the place leaves them awestruck.
 Exotic flora and fauna, unexplored topography and the amazingly beautiful mountain villages are an absolute delight for photographers.